Tag Archives: Africa Travel

 “Pulling into Kisangani brought the keenest bush-to-city feeling I’ve had.
 Seeing the lights and traffic, the big buildings and just the number of people struck me powerfully after these many days deep in the interior and short on comfort.
 When we arrived at the driver’s destination, we set out on foot for downtown.
 After a couple of kilometers a Belgian picked us up in his camionette and delivered us to our hotel, a shabby Holiday Inn-ish place.
 But it had hot water and a sort of double bed made of two twin bed mattresses.
 For dinner, we walked to the Stanley Hotel for steaks-frites and cold beers.
 Then to bed.
 We will be home by early afternoon.
 What an adventure.”

-AFRICA DAYS 10: Rainy Season, Bush Travel and Prep for the Drive Out
+AFRICA DAYS 10: Rain, Bush Travel and Looking Ahead

 GENEVA OVERHOLSER